 Photo above courtesy Minnesota Historical Society MH5.9 MP4.1 r354

-Over some unknown period of time, but possibly even as early as the late 1930s, that area of the Garden returned to a wild state and was no longer maintained by the Garden Curator.
-The concrete dam still fulfilled its function however, creating a small pool and at some point a small bridge was placed across the water channel leading to that pool, in what is now the north end of the Garden wetland.
+By late 1939 curator Martha Crone was no longer tending that area of the Garden and it gradually returned to a wild state.
+By 1944 the area was officially abandoned. (details in Mallard Pool article) The concrete dam still fulfilled its function however, creating a small pool in the Garden and at some point a small bridge was placed across the water channel leading to that pool, in what is now the north end of the Garden wetland.
 That bridge was an old wood dock.

-In the photo below, we see the 1990s version of a rustic cedar bridge that replaced the old wood dock.
+In the 1st photo below, we see the 1990s version of a rustic cedar bridge that replaced the old wood dock, as it looked on April 16, 2008.
 This bridge was installed in the winter of 1989/90.
-Not as elegant as the bridge of Tamarack poles that Eloise had, but it did the job.
-This bridge was installed in 1992 when the pool was dredged, a liner put in, a new rock dam put in place, and the back fence was re-aligned to its current position.
+Not as elegant as the bridge of Tamarack poles that Eloise had on the Mallard Pool, but it did the job.
+The pool was dredged in 1992, a liner put in, a new rock dam put in place of the concrete dam, and the back fence was re-aligned and moved northward (away from the dam) to its current position along side the paved path.
 The pool is under consideration for restoration again today, as the progress of time and changes in the environment have worked their ways on the area.
-In the time of Eloise Butler there was more water draining from the wetland and a spring was known to be there.
+In the time of Eloise Butler there was more water draining from the wetland as springs were still active in the Garden.
 This pool in the the current Garden wetland has taken on the name of "mallard pool", but should not be mistaken as for the original.
 It is though, not inappropriate - as mallards do use it as the photo shows.